globe-pointerData Domain

 Related Relationship

-A related relationship indicates that two Data Products are connected or associated but do not represent the same concept.
-For example, the Data Products Car and Gasoline are related because gasoline is commonly used to operate a car, even though both have distinct meanings and are not interchangeable.
-This relationship helps users understand how different Data Products are contextually linked within the data ecosystem, enabling better discovery, greater awareness of dependencies, and more informed use of related data.
+A related relationship shows that two Data Products are connected but do not represent the same concept.
+For example, the Data Products Car and Gasoline are related because gasoline is used to operate a car, but they have different meanings and are not interchangeable.
+This relationship helps users understand how different Data Products are contextually linked within the data ecosystem.

 Listed below are the different relation types that OvalEdge supports